MichaelClerx/making-figures/README.md

 # Making figures with Inkscape and Matplotlib

-This repo contains a bunch of tips and opinion on scientific figure making, using [Inkscape](https://inkscape.org/) for diagrams and [Matplotlib](https://matplotlib.org/) to plot data and functions.
+This repo contains a bunch of tips and opinion on scientific figure making

+Two appendices are included, that introduce the use of [Inkscape](https://inkscape.org/) for diagrams and [Matplotlib](https://matplotlib.org/) f plot data and functions.
 It's split into three parts:

 **General tips**